If the Law of Attraction is a true principle in the universe, how long will it take for it to be proven by the scientific establishment?

 The philosophy of the Law of Attraction includes the idea of “inspiration”, as an alternative to hard-core “motivation”.
 The idea is thus that we should always try to keep ourselves in a happy and positive state of mind, so that we can receive inspirational ideas about what to do next.

 So the general philosophy is thus: If we don’t feel like doing something, then don’t do it.
 Of course, this may not always be possible in practice to adhere to.
 But in principle, that is the general attitude.
-We should listen to our inner guidance more, and care less about other people and external circumstances.
+We should listen to our inner guidance more, and care less about what other people (and external circumstances) demand of us.

 Therefore, in the life of a follower of the Law of Attraction, especially on the personal plane (i.e. not as a worker or an employee), the ideal is to be less dependable and more irresponsible, so that there is more room for improvisation, relaxation, and fun.